multivvac/raft.tla/README.md

 How to run?

 1)
-You can run one configuration see raft.cfg with: `./tlc.py -n --trace-name Terr1 --dot --coverage 1 mc raft.tla`, at last commit.
+You can run one configuration see raft.cfg with: `./tlc.py -n --trace-name Terr1 --dot --coverage 1 mc raft.tla`, at latest commit.

 OR